adityareddy561/LandaryMangementSystem/README.md

 Express
 MongoDB
 MongoJS
-Short id for installing the pakages type hte following commands: npm install express npm install mongodb npm install mongojs npm install shortid install Twillo
+Short id for installing the pakages type the following commands: npm install express npm install mongodb npm install mongojs npm install shortid install Twillo

 For confirmation type the command and check the o/p for the above packages: